peterdieleman/papermod/content/posts/language/dutch_german_identical_words.md

 German words that can be formed by adding, replacing, or deleting 2 of the letters in the Dutch word
-(or vice versa, ignoring the articles), and that also largely have the same meaning.
+(or vice versa, ignoring the articles or differences in case), and that also largely have the same meaning.
 Reference point is the singular form for nouns, and the infinitive form for verbs.

+- Abdruck, der
+- abnehmen
 - achte
 - achtzig
 - Adresse, die
 - Affäre, die
 - Ägypten